Physical Education (PE)

 - The children in Year 5 participate in a swimming curriculum from the spring term onwards.
 This is essential in teaching them this important life skill, as well as life saving techniques.

 - Year 6 children are invited to attend a residential trip where they undertake a vast range of outdoor activities with an aim to further develop a love for adventurous activities.

 Impact Statement - PE

 The impact of this curriculum design will lead to outstanding progress in the children’s performance, competition and social and mental development.
 We expect the children to not only have developed competence within their sporting abilities, but to have gained confidence, self-belief and enjoyment through the activities they take part in.
-Therefore, the children who leave St Joseph’s in Year 6 will be a well-rounded individuals physically, socially and mentally.
+Therefore, the children who leave St Joseph’s in Year 6 will be well-rounded individuals: physically, socially and mentally.
 We hope to encourage and inspire the children to take on their own independence and responsibility towards their health, fitness and well-being throughout their life.